sfhart33/AMSD_cancer_mutation_spectra/README.md

 ![AMSD method](outputs/Figure1_2025-04-28_AMSD.png)

-- Given mutation spectra for each sample in a cohort divided into two groups (e.g. navy blue: unexposed to carcinogen, gold: exposed to carcinogen)...
+- Input mutation spectra for each sample in a cohort divided into two groups.
+As an example here we have a group unexposed (blue) or exposed (gold) to carcinogen.
 - AMSD aggregates mutation spectra for each group and calculates the cosine distance between the aggregate spectra (green).
 - AMSD also randomly reshuffles group labels to calculate the cosine distance between randomly sampled tumors (grey), repeating 1000+ times to create a null distribution expectation.
 - AMSD then calculates a p-value from the fraction of random samplings that are greater than or equal to the observed distance between the two groups, as visualized in the histogram.